 Yes, you can submit an application for our research degrees before you have met the English language requirements.
 If we are able to make you an offer, this would be conditional on you achieving our standard English language requirements.
 You would have to meet these requirements before you could be made an unconditional offer and begin your course at Leeds.

 Can I use a UK Masters degree as evidence of my English Language competency?

-We will accept a UK Masters degree in lieu of a formal English language qualification if you were awarded your Masters degree in the UK within 2 years and 4 months of your PhD start date.
+We will accept a UK Masters degree in lieu of a formal English language qualification if you were awarded your Masters degree in the UK within 2 years of your PhD start date.

 When will I receive a decision on my application?

 You will be contacted by a member of the Graduate School shortly after you submit your application to outline any missing documents.
-Upon receipt of a full PhD application (see how to apply for details) it will be passed for review to the academic division identified on your locating your research form.
+Upon receipt of a full PhD application (see how to apply for details) it will be passed for review to the academic department identified on your ‘Defining your research area’ form.
 In some cases it can take 4-6 weeks for you to receive a decision.